American football rules: Safety (1 point)

 A safety scored on a try play is worth one point.
 This can occur when, for example, the defense gains control of the ball and advances it into the field of play, but then retreats into its own end zone when play is stopped.
 Similarly, the defense could recover a fumble in its own end zone before play is stopped.
 A safety on a try play could also be awarded to the defense if the defense takes possession of the ball during a try play, advances it all the way down to the opposite end of the field, where the offensive team then regains possession before the play is declared dead in that end zone.

-This has never been achieved in the NFL.
+The one point safety is the most rare type of score in American football.
+It has never occurred in NFL play, and has only occurred thrice in NCAA division 1 football.

+Since a one-point safety cannot occur unless the other team at least scores a touchdown a final score of 0–1 to 5-1 and 7–1 are not possible in American football, though a final score of 6-1 or 8-1 or higher is.

 Officials signals on try plays

 The officials' signal for a successful try, whether an extra point or a two-point conversion, is the same as for a touchdown.
 The officials' signal for a safety on a try play is also the same as on a scrimmage play.

 After the try, the team that scored the touchdown kicks off to the opposing team.
 Unlike a safety that occurs on a scrimmage play, no free-kick is awarded following a safety on a try play.